Azure/CloudShell/docs/add-package-into-cloudshell.md

 Finally create a pull request on [Cloud Shell repository](https://github.com/Azure/CloudShell) to add the package.
 Please add the package in [base.Dockerfile](https://github.com/Azure/CloudShell/blob/master/linux/base.Dockerfile)'s package list as shown below:

-Please add the package at the end of the long tdnf update + installation.

 ```
 RUN tdnf update -y --refresh && \